Bruce P.Robinson, MD

 Types of skin cancers include: Basal Cell Carcinoma, Squamous Cell Carcinoma, Melanoma and Merkel Cell Carcinoma, they are mainly caused by UV exposure to ultraviolet (UV) radiation from the sun.
 However, skin cancer can form anywhere on the body even if it is not exposed to the sun.
 All ethnicities and skin tones are at risk.

-Basal Cell Carcinoma is the most common skin cancer.
+Basal Cell Carcinoma is the most common skin cancer and the number of reported cases in the U.S. is steadily increasing.
 It is also one of the easiest to spot and treat.
 Squamous Cell Carcinoma is the second most common skin cancer and Melanoma the third.
 Despite Melanoma being the third most common form of skin cancer, it accounts for 75% of all skin cancer deaths.

 Squamous Cell Carcinoma is the second most common.
 An estimated 1.8 million cases are diagnosed each year in the U.S. which translates to about 205 cases every hour.
 SCC incidence has increased up to 200% in the past three decades.